 Richard Kevin Barry was born at Preston, VIC, to John Joseph Barry and Susannah Tulk in 1888.
 He had three brothers, Henry, Percival and Patrick, who are also remembered in the Avenue.
+There was another brother, Clement who enlisted but for medical reasons was discharged.

 He first enlisted at Bacchus Marsh in August 1914, but was discharged medically unfit in November.
 On the 7th of March 1916 he again enlisted in the AIF, 14th Battalion, 18th Reinforcements, at the age of 26.
 He embarked overseas from Melbourne on the 4th of May 1916, aboard the HMAT Port Lincoln.